Lauenburg/Lynx/README.md

 ### Interactive Mode
 If the function returns a non-zero return value, the scheduler prints a warning and starts a dialog asking if the particular step or the whole pipeline should be rerun.
 If the user chooses to rerun the step, the scheduler calls the function of the step again.
 If the user chooses to rerun the whole pipeline, the scheduler starts from the beginning.

-*Starting the schedular in interactive and *
+*Starting the scheduler in interactive and *
 ```bash
 lynx start --config-file config.yaml # run the scheduler
 ```

 ### Non-Interactive Mode
 When setting the `--non-interactive` flag, the scheduler will not ask for user input.
 Instead, the scheduler will log everything.
 The user can specify the name and path for the log file using the `--log-file` argument.
 If the log file already exists, the scheduler will append the log to the existing file.
 If the log file does not exist, the scheduler creates a new one.
 The size of the log file is limited to 2MB, the backup count is set to 3.
 This means the scheduler will keep the last 3 log files.
 If the scheduler is run in non-interactive mode, the `cron` section of the yaml config file is used to schedule the execution of the pipeline.
 If the `cron` section is omitted, the scheduler will run the pipeline only once.
-If a step fails, the scheduler will stop the execution of the pipeline and the cronjob schedule.
+If a job fails, the scheduler will stop the execution of the pipeline and the cronjob schedule.
 The user can set the `--keep-running` flag to keep the cronjob schedule running even if a step fails.
 This means the scheduler will try to rerun the pipeline at the next scheduled time.
 The user can also run the scheduler in the background as a subprocess by setting the `--background` flag.
 This setting, however, is only take effect when the scheduler is run in non-interactive mode.
 If the scheduler is run in interactive mode, the `--background` flag is ignored.

 ```bash